Cinemodding a Contax Zeiss lens set is an endeavor I’ve been working on and off for the last two years and now I can see the finish line.

 For a little over a year, this was enough.
 But then work started picking up and I saw that as the perfect opportunity to upgrade.
 I returned to the guide and started eBay hunting.
 I went for the fastest lenses and snuffed out the AEG’s I had, in favor of the prettier bokeh of the MMJ’s.
 Lucky for me my 50 and 85/1.4 were already MMJ.

 I started with the 28mm.
 The f/2.8 never really impressed me, even though it’s regarded as one of the best budget 28mm out there.
 Every time I had to pick a lens I went for the 35mm f/2.8 instead.
 After I read stellar reviews about the 28mm f/2.0 “Hollywood”, I went looking for one.
 These are way more common in AE, but I was lucky enough to find a MM coming straight from Japan.
 This was a game changer.
-The Hollywood is indeed a star and the image that comes out of it is much more appealing than the 28/2.8.
+The Hollywood is indeed a star.
+The image that comes out of it is much more appealing than the 28/2.8.
 It’s also a big change in size and weight, almost doubling its predecessor.

 28mm comparison: 28/2.8 on the left, 28/2.0 “Hollywood” on the right